f5devcentral/f5-techXchange2023-ModernApps/lab_2.2.md

 ### Virtual K8s and Apps on vk8s

+- This lab will be performed by DevOps

 ### In this Lab
 - Create a virtual site identifying XC regional edge locations
 - Create a vk8s cluster object in XC, pointing to this virtual site